yusefmosiah/Choir.chat/docs/rewards_system.md

 - **Calculation**: Novelty is calculated as `1 - max_similarity`, where `max_similarity` is the highest similarity score between the user's prompt and existing vectors.
 - **Issuance**: Rewards are issued during the Experience Vectors phase.
-- **Amount**: 0.1 to 1.0 CHOIR tokens, scaled based on the novelty score.
+- **Amount**: 0.01 to 100.0 CHOIR tokens, scaled exponentially based on the novelty score.

 ### 2. Citation Rewards